|« PreviousNext »|

 The start of the applicable charge period.
 All usage charges and recurring fees between the period start and end are included in your monthly invoice.

-In most months, this will be the beginning of the month.
-If the account is new, or was added to the consolidated bill, or if the price for the listed product changed during the month this report covers, the Start Date reflects the date of this change.
+In most months, the start of the charge period is the first day of the month.
+If the account is new, or was added to the consolidated bill, or if the price for the listed product changed during the month the report covers, the Start Date reflects the date of the change.

 For example, if an AWS account was added to the consolidated bill on December 10 at noon UTC, then the Start Date shown in the December report is 2009-12-10 12:00:00 UTC.
 If the price for the listed product changes on December 23 at 9:00 a.m.
 UTC, the report lists a second row for the new price with a Start Date of 2009-12-23 09:00:00 UTC.